 Where are you based/where do you film showreel scenes?

 We're based in London and shoot most of our scenes within the London area.
-Sometimes we film outside of London, but this is something that we can talk about if you chose to work with us.

 Who is my point-of-contact for showreel enquiries?